 SALARY and BENEFITS

-Salary dependent upon qualifications and experience.
-This is a full time academic professional position at the University of Illinois Urbana campus.
-The University offers very generous benefits including one month of paid vacation annually, free tuition for employees, health, dental and life insurance, sick leave and a pension system.
+This is a full-time, 12-month academic professional appointment at the University of Illinois Urbana campus with a start date as soon as possible after the closing date.
+Salary will be commensurate with qualifications.
+The University offers a generous benefits package, including one month of paid vacation annually, health, dental and life insurance, sick leave, a pension system, and tuition benefits.

-Illinois is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, age, status as a protected veteran, or status as a qualified individual with a disability.
-Illinois Public Media welcomes individuals with diverse backgrounds, experiences and ideas who embrace and value diversity and inclusivity. (www.inclusiveillinois.illinois.edu)
+Illinois is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, sexual orientation, gender identity, age, status as a protected veteran, or status as a qualified individual with a disability.
+Illinois Public Media welcomes individuals with diverse backgrounds, experiences, and ideas who embrace and value diversity and inclusivity. (www.inclusiveillinois.illinois.edu).